dfinity/cdk-rs/src/ic-cdk/README.md

 ## Macros

-This library re-export macros defined in `ic-cdk-marcos` crate.
+This library re-exports macros defined in `ic-cdk-macros` crate.

 The macros fall into two categories: